dbaldridge-lab/htcf/bashrc-howto.md

 On HTCF, .bashrc is sourced by your login shell and the shells you enter after running srun or salloc commands.
 You can manually source this file by typing ```source ~/.bashrc``` at the prompt, which you will want to do after you make changes.

-This file will not be ran for batch jobs submitted to SLURM using ```sbatch yourjobscript.sh```.
+This file will not be sourced for batch jobs submitted to SLURM using ```sbatch yourjobscript.sh```.

-If working locally, note that this file will also not be ran when opening the Terminal app on MacOS, where the default shell is zsh.
+If working locally, note that this file will also not be sourced when opening the Terminal app on MacOS, where the default shell is zsh.

 You are welcome to use any shell of your choice, however setup and troubleshooting of custom configurations are left up to the user.